tiendu/tiendu.github.io/_posts/2026-06-11-something-to-feel-together-eng.md

 Some things are just ways to remain human inside the structure.

-That is where I think the easy criticism becomes unfair.
+That is where the easy criticism becomes unfair.

 It is easy to look at people watching football and think they are distracted.
 Maybe they are.
 But everyone is distracted by something.
 Some people use sports.
 Some people use work.
 Some people use shopping.
 Some people use politics.
 Some people use self-improvement.
 Some people use doomscrolling and call it being informed.
 Some people use ambition.
 Some people use nostalgia.
 Some people use romance.
 Some people use the fantasy of a future life where everything finally makes sense.